The Torso Murder

 The Torso Murder: The Untold Story of Evelyn Dick is a non-fiction book written by Brian Vallée.
 It was published in 2001 by Key Porter.
 The book focuses on the Evelyn Dick murder trial and the subsequent disappearance of Dick.
-The 1946-1947 murder trials of Dick is one of the most publicized events in criminal history in Canada.
+The 1946-1947 murder trials of Dick are among the most publicized events in criminal history in Canada.

 Adaptations

 On March 18, 2002 Torso: The Evelyn Dick Story a made-for-TV film aired on Canadian television.
 In 2002 Brian Vallée also assisted in the production of The Notorious Mrs. Dick a Real to Reel Productions documentary for CTV.